duong-se/shared-bike/README.md

 ### By docker-compose
 1. Run command `docker-compose build`
 1. Run command `docker-compose up -d frontend`
-1. Waiting for all services to started
+1. Waiting for all services to start
-1. Restart dev_api by running `docker restart dev_api` for migration of the first time
+1. Restart dev_api by running `docker restart dev_api` for migration for the first time
 1. Wait for the project to start and access the frontend via `http://localhost:3000` and the API will serve on `http://localhost:8000`
 ### By machine environment
 #### Start the API